LukasMari/Bachelor-of-Science/README.md

-# Bachelor-of-Science
-## Applied Computer Science HOGENT
+# Applied Computer Science HOGENT

-## How will Quantum computing affect the mainframe?
+### How will Quantum computing affect the mainframe?
 This will be my repository where I store my Bachelor's thesis, and needed documents.